nedroden/DraiWiki/readme.md

 # DraiWiki

+**Note:** Although search functionality is not implemented yet, for a more up-to-date version of the documentation, have a look at our official [wiki](https://draiwiki.robertmonden.com/wiki/index.php).
+The installation guide can be found [here](https://draiwiki.robertmonden.com/wiki/index.php/article/Installation_guide).

 ## 1. Introduction to DraiWiki
 ### 1.1.
 What is DraiWiki?
 DraiWiki is an upcoming open source wiki software that is designed to be customizable, neat-looking, secure and easy to use.